Baseline Natural Skincare

 How Baseline recipes support it: lipid-based cleansing reduces large pH swings and avoids repeated stripping.

-Relevant recipes: Gentle Barrier Oil Cleanse, Protective Touch Balm.
+Relevant recipes: Anhydrous Oil Cleanser, Protective Touch Balm.

 Carrier Oils